Elementary treatment of $p^a \pm p^b + 1 = x^2$: Introduction

-While our new versions of the proofs of Theorems 1.5 and 1.6 below render elementary what was previously not elementary, Luca's proof of Theorem 1.4 depends only on work of Carmichael [Car]; we have removed the dependence on [Car].
-Gary Walsh pointed out to the author that [Car] is not needed for proving the lemma [Lu, pg.
-5] used by Luca to obtain Theorem 1.5; this lemma, however, is not used in our proof of Theorem 1.5.
+Further, in proving Theorem 1.4 of this paper, we have removed Luca's use of work of Carmichael \cite{Car}.
+Gary Walsh pointed out to the author that \cite{Car} is not needed for proving an auxiliary lemma used by Luca to prove Theorem 1.5 of this paper; although this auxiliary lemma is not used in our proof of Theorem 1.5, Walsh's comment led to our new proof of Theorem 1.4.

-In spite of these various changes, the basic approaches in the proofs given here parallel [Sz] and [Lu]: as in [Sz], we show that $a$ is large enough relative to $b$ to give a contradiction to a result derived from the theory of hypergeometric functions; as in [Lu], we use ideal factorization in $\ratQ(\sqrt{1 \pm p^b})$, or, in the case of Theorem 1.4 below, the basic theory of Pell equations.